 - Faculty Development and Global Programs—global programs and development opportunities for faculty.

 - Fulbright for students and faculty—resources and support from a Fulbright Program Advisor (FPA) for prospective and current Fulbright recipients.

-- International Student Activities—facilitates regular and ongoing international activities on campus, such as an International Festival and a week-long celebration of International Education Week.
+- Global Engagement Activities—facilitates regular and ongoing international activities on campus, such as an International Festival and a week-long celebration of International Education Week.

 - Study Abroad—creates and facilitates study abroad opportunities for WMU students.